rahmanda/ambercat/README.md

 ## Run Dev Server

-To run dev server, run:
+To start dev server, run:

 ``` bash
 npx ambercat dev
 ```

-The homepage will be accessible on `http://localhost:3000`.
+For local development, the homepage will be accessible on `http://localhost:3000`.

+If you want to preview your blog on your device, you can use the public url which will be printed on your command line.
+Make sure that your device and your computer are connected to the same network.

+Every changes to theme and posts will be triggering browser reload across devices.

 ## Add a Post